ginobilinie/codeBook/README.md

 25. mergeTwoLists.cpp: merge two sorted lists.
 When we encounter same value , we use head-in insert manner.
 Note to update the current pointer in progress.

+26. generateParenthesis.cpp: Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.
+The key point is to find what's the invalid cases: if closing (right) bracket is more than the openning (left) bracket, then it is invalid.
+Otherwise, it is valid.
+Based on this observation, we can simply write the codes.

 # old
 for fun, forever